What Is Geographic Tongue?

 - Cigarette smoke

-Seeing a dentist or doctor is the best way to rule out a more serious problem.
-In most cases, he or she can diagnose geographic tongue from a description of your symptoms and from examining your mouth and tongue.
+Your dentist or doctor will ask about your symptoms and look at your mouth and tongue.
 You may need tests to rule out other medical conditions.

-In most cases, any pain or discomfort will get better without treatment.
-But if you have severe, ongoing pain, medication can help.
-These are examples of what your doctor or dentist may prescribe:
+Any pain or discomfort will probably get better on its own.
+But if you have severe, constant pain, medication can help.
+Your doctor or dentist may prescribe:

 - Over-the-counter pain relievers